A Big Move to the Big Apple

 “I really appreciate all the support that continues to come from everyone at Wake Tech.”

 — Rye Robinson

-Rye quickly immersed himself in the college community.
-He was elected president of the Student Government Association and joined several clubs: Sigma Alpha Pi, the National Society of Leadership and Success; the prestigious Phi Beta Kappa Society; and the Debate Club.
-He also worked part time at Wake Tech’s IT help desk and appeared in promotional videos and print advertising for the Communications Division – all while maintaining a grade point average of 3.5!
+He quickly immersed himself in the college community.
+He was elected president of the Student Government Association and joined several student clubs: Sigma Alpha Pi, the National Society of Leadership and Success; the prestigious Phi Beta Kappa Society; and the Debate Club.
+He also worked part-time at Wake Tech’s IT help desk.
 “I got a top-notch education and met people from all the different campuses and organizations,” he says.
 “Who could ask for more?”